What is violence against women?

 How are we helping in Eastern Sudan?

 In Eastern Sudan we are supporting women and girls on the move in partnership with the Danish Red Cross and Sudanese Red Crescent Society.
-Together with generous support from players of People’s Postcode Lottery we are:
+Together with generous support from funds raised by players of People’s Postcode Lottery we are:

 - providing child-friendly spaces and safe places for women and girls in reception centres and refugee camps to identify and safely refer people who need support